An SZ-Like Effect on Cosmological Gravitational Wave Backgrounds: Dark Matter Candidates

 where the $\dv*{\eta}{z}$ is explicitly written to indicate that a change of variables has taken place.
 The optical depth is most sensitive to the mass of the DM and the cutoff wavelength.
 Therefore, it would be handy to express its dependence on both quantities

 where $f(z)$ is a function that contains all of the redshift dependencies of the optical depth and the constant $\xi$ is given by

-In Figure \ref{opt_depth}, we plot the optical depth as a function of redshift.
-We display a DM candidate with a mass $m$ impinging off a graviton with a cutoff wavelength $\lambda_{\rm GO}$.
+In Figure~\ref{opt_depth}, we plot the optical depth as a function of redshift.
+We display a DM candidate with a mass, $m$, impinging off a graviton with a cutoff wavelength $\lambda_{\rm GO}$.
 One can choose values that corresponds to where current GW detectors will be the most sensitive \cite{Moore14, Moore15, Martynov16, Robson19, Schmitz21}.
-This plot can be seen as a representative sample of the shape and behavior for the optical depth evaluated at different masses.
+This plot can be seen as a representative sample of the shape and behavior for the optical depth evaluated for different spins.

 Going back to equation (\ref{eval_komp}), we can estimate the primordial amplitude for CGWBs to be $A_T \sim 16H^2/(\pi M^2_{\rm Pl})$, and by again approximating $\pdv*{n}{y} \simeq \Delta n/y$, we can write